header logo

 Argentina's top star - Paulo Dybala

-They won’t regret that decision, as Dybala is now at risk of missing the World Cup due to another setback.
-In Dybala’s defensive role, he has made an impressive start to his career at the Stadio Olimpico, and when he’s in top form, it’s undeniable that ‘La Joya’ (The Jewel) is truly fascinating to watch.
+They won't regret that decision, as Dybala is now at risk of missing the World Cup due to another setback.
+In his role at Roma, Dybala has made an impressive start to his career at the Stadio Olimpico, and when he's in top form, it's undeniable that 'La Joya' (The Jewel) is truly fascinating to watch.

 6. Jack Grealish (Man City)